PaulWoitaschek/Slimber/README.md

 e(throwable) { "there was a severe error" }
 ```

-Besides from that just use Timber for planting trees like you nomrmally do
+Besides from that just use Timber for planting trees like you normally do
 ```kotlin
 Timber.plant(DebugTree())
 ```